 \subsection{Decentralized Stochastic Bilevel Optimization}

-Decentralized stochastic bilevel optimization enables the decentralized optimization framework for the bilevel optimization problem.
-Due to the two-level characteristics of this problem, there are some new challenges for computation and communication compared to the decentralization of traditional single-level optimization problems.
+Decentralized stochastic bilevel optimization enables the decentralized optimization framework for bilevel optimization problems.
+Due to the two-level characteristics of this problem, there are some unique challenges for computation and communication compared to the decentralization of traditional single-level optimization problems.
 Specifically, the hypergradient on each worker relies on the global Jacobian matrix and the inverse of the global Hessian matrix.
-Directly communicating or computing them on each worker can result in a large communication and computation overhead, such as \cite{yang2022decentralized,chen2022decentralized} in the aforementioned first category, which communicates Jacobian or Hessian matrix in each iteration.
-To avoid this issue, \cite{zhang2023communication} developed a single-loop decentralized algorithm with variance-reduced gradients, which computes and communicates the Hessian-inverse-vector product to save computation and communication overhead.
+Directly communicating or computing them on each worker can result in a large communication and computation overhead, such as \cite{yang2022decentralized,chen2025decentralized} in the aforementioned first category, which communicates Jacobian or Hessian matrix in each iteration.
+To avoid this issue, \cite{zhang2023communication} developed the first single-loop decentralized algorithm, which computes and communicates the Hessian-inverse-vector product to reduce both computation and communication overhead.
 This approach has also been applied to the full gradient method \cite{dong2023single}, stochastic gradient \cite{zhu2024sparkle}, and the momentum-based method \cite{kong2024decentralized}.
-However, these methods require to compute the second-order Jacobian and Hessian matrix, which can incur large memory and computation overhead for high-dimensional problem.
-To avoid computing second-order gradients, in the single-machine setting, \cite{shen2023penalty,kwon2023fully,kwon2023penalty,chen2024finding} propose to convert the bilevel optimization problem into a single-level optimization problem via the penalty approach and then only the first-order gradient is needed to solve it, which can save computation overhead significantly.
-Based on this reformulation, \cite{wang2024fully} developed a decentralized first-order method, which only requires the standard stochastic gradient.
-Therefore, its computational time is much smaller than the second-order gradient based method.
-However, \cite{wang2024fully} still suffers from some limitations.
-On the one hand, it can only handle the strongly-convex lower-level loss function, which is also a limitation of all aforementioned decentralized methods \cite{yang2022decentralized,gao2023convergence,chen2022decentralized,chen2022decentralized2,zhang2023communication,kong2024decentralized,zhu2024sparkle,lu2022decentralized,liu2022interact,liu2023prometheus,wang2024fully}.
-On the other hand, \cite{wang2024fully} suffers from a quite slow convergence rate, $O(1/T^{1/7})$, where $T$ is the number of iterations, while the first-order method \cite{kwon2023penalty} in the single-machine setting can achieve $O(1/T^{1/5})$ convergence rate.
+However, these methods require to compute the second-order Jacobian and Hessian matrix, which can incur large memory and computation overhead for high-dimensional problems.
+To avoid computing second-order gradients, in the single-machine setting, \cite{shen2023penalty,kwon2023fully,kwon2024penalty,chen2024finding,lu2026solving,lu2024first} propose converting the bilevel optimization problem into a single-level optimization problem via the penalty approach and then only the first-order gradient is needed to solve it, which can save computation overhead significantly.
+Based on this reformulation, \cite{wang2025fully} developed a decentralized first-order method, which only requires the standard stochastic gradient.
+Therefore, its practical computational time is much smaller than the second-order gradient based method.
+However, \cite{wang2025fully} still suffers from some limitations.
+On the one hand, it can only handle the strongly-convex lower-level loss function, which is also a limitation of all aforementioned decentralized methods \cite{yang2022decentralized,gao2023convergence,chen2025decentralized,chen2023decentralized,zhang2023communication,kong2024decentralized,zhu2024sparkle,lu2022decentralized,liu2022interact,liu2023prometheus,wang2025fully}.
+On the other hand, \cite{wang2025fully} suffers from a quite slow convergence rate, $O(1/T^{1/7})$, where $T$ is the number of iterations, while the first-order method \cite{kwon2024penalty} in the single-machine setting can achieve a convergence rate of $O(1/T^{1/5})$.
 Finally, it is worth noting that all existing bilevel optimization methods, including both single-machine and decentralized settings, assume that the stochastic noise in the gradient has finite variance.
-Therefore, these algorithms cannot handle heavy-tailed noises.
+Therefore, these algorithms cannot handle heavy-tailed noise.